Caramelized Onion, Tomato, and Eggplant Pasta

 - sherry vinegar

-- 2 cups tomato sauce (I use Marcella Hazan's Tomato Sauce)
+- 2 cups tomato sauce (I like this tomato-basil sauce or Marcella Hazan’s Tomato Sauce)

 - red pepper flakes

-- ½ lb. ricotta salata cheese (or grated Parmigiano Reggiano over top)
+- ricotta salata cheese (or grated Parmigiano Reggiano over top)

 - Put a large (or small) pot of water on to boil for the pasta.
 Add a large pinch of kosher salt.
 Cook the pasta al dente.